How to select the target Excel bitness

 However, the ‘Target Excel Both 32 & 64’ option may not work for some workbooks.
 If workbook uses VBA code with #if/#else/#endif directives then compilation may fail.

-Cross compiling is supported, so you may compile a 64-bit EXE from a 32-bit Excel and vice versa.
+XCell Compiler supports cross compiling.
+This means you may compile a 64-bit EXE from a 32-bit Excel and vice versa.